franc6/snips-hassio-addon/snips-base/Add-onConfiguration.md

 ## country_code
 The ISO 3166 two-letter country code for where you are.
 If you do not set this, a default country will be chosen for you, based on the language setting.
-DE for German, US for English, and FR for French.
+DE for German, US for English, FR for French, IT for Italian, and JP for Japanese.

 ## google_asr_credentials
 If you want to use Google's ASR, specify your API key here.

 ## language
 The two-letter language code, in lower case.
-You can only set de, en, or fr at this time.
-If you do not set this, English will be chosen for you.
+You can only set de, en, fr, it, or ja at this time.
+If you do not set this, a language will be chosen for you, perhaps not the one you would choose.

 ## restart_home_assistant
 Set this to true if you want Home Assistant to be restarted if its